 - The application period opens on December 2, 2013 and closes on January 31, 2014 at 16:00/4 p.m.
 (GMT +2).
 Please note, that by closing date the application and all the required documents must have reached the University Admissions Finland , otherwise the application is considered overdue and will not be processed.

 Once applications have been processed, UAF will deliver them to the University’s Admissions Services, which then forwards them to the relevant faculty.
 The Faculty of Social Sciences accepts applications which comply with the following criteria: 1) the application form must be submitted as required, 2) the education documents specified by the Faculty must be submitted as required, 3) the applicants’ previous education must qualify them to pursue education leading to a second-cycle degree, and 4) the applicants’ language proficiency must meet the Faculty requirements.
 Further information on UAF procedures is available here.

 Applications meeting the above criteria of the University and the requirements of the Faculty will be submitted to the disciplines for further assessment.
 Having consulted the boards of the Master’s degree programmes, the discipline coordinators will submit their admissions proposals to the Dean, who decides whether to grant applicants the right to complete a degree.

 If all student places have been allocated in a subject or programme, the dicipline coordinator and board may place other applicants on a reserve list.
 If places become available, they will be allocated to students on the reserve list according to the ranking established by the subject or programme.

-The results of the admission procedure will be published here on 17 April 2014.
+The results of the admission procedure will be published here in mid-April 2014.

 News and events